coreos/docs/quay-enterprise/app-tokens.md

 * yellow triangle: tokens that will expire in 30 days time.
 * green triangle: token that has more than 30 days left till expiration.

-Note that currently a repo owner **can't** choose the token expiration time.
-This can be set only by the Quay admin.
+Note: Only Quay admins can set token expiry times.
+Namespace owners cannot choose the time.

 ## Using tokens ##